 Use of Avagraha in the LGR.

-The NBGP Bangla group recollected Dr Swarochis Sarkar’s comment on the retention of Avagraha which was discussed in the Dhaka meet in June 2018.
+The NBGP Bangla group recollected Dr Swarochis Sarkar’s comment on the retention of Avagraha which was discussed in the Dhaka meet on July 10, 2018.
 However, Avagraha is blocked in TLDs but used in Sanskrit, Pali and Maithili texts.
 Perhaps can be used in the second level domain.

 In-script and cross-script variants.